dromertopcu/dromertopcu/README.md

 - 💬 Ask me about **Python, R and C\#**

-- 🦸🏼‍♂️ I'm currently learning **Data Science's Frameworks and Game Development**
+- 🦸🏼‍♂️ I'm currently learning **Data Science Frameworks and Game Development**

 - 📫 How to reach me **omertopcu@me.com**
 </p>